jsylew/COMM2216-User-Doc/docs/paragraph-and-character-styles.md

 7. Navigate to the <b>Character Color</b> tab and set the text colour.

-8. Click <b>OK</b> to save your styling choices for your new Paragraph Style.
+8. Click <b>OK</b> on the bottom right side of the Paragraph Style Options window to save your styling choices for your new Paragraph Style.

 ## Setting Up a New Character Style